Other leave and sickness Irregular hours and part-year workers

 A worker cannot take holiday while they're on statutory leave.

-Leave years beginning on or after 1 April 2024
+Leave years that started on or after 1 April 2024

-For leave years beginning on or after 1 April 2024, a calculation method has been introduced.
+For leave years that started on or after 1 April 2024, a calculation method has been introduced.
 This is to help employers work out how much leave irregular hours workers and part-year workers accrue when they're off sick or on statutory leave.

 To work out how much holiday someone has accrued, the employer should follow 3 steps to: